swocial/swocial.github.io/book/01-intro/intro.md

   "status": 0
 }-->

 This book is the manifesto of [the Swocial project](http://github.com/swocial).
-The project is about creating a distributed network of social applications, which as its very core has the interest of the private citizens as its core.
+The project is about creating a distributed network of social applications, which has the interest of the private citizens as its very core.
 That means to the extent possible allow the users to administrate the content they have produced, create rules for who get to see what, and - in regard to copyrights - decide how it may be used by others.
 This raises several questions about how this should be done in terms of technical requirements, user experience, and economical and legal ramifications.

 The environment the project strives to create cannot be realized without collaboration.
 This need creates roles for personas in addition to that of being a private citizen - service providers, distributors, curators, and many more.
 There is also the challenges of economics, as the intrastructure is not an exempt of a society that requires goods and services to be exchanged in order for its citizens to survive.